TNet: A Model-Constrained Tikhonov Network Approach for Inverse Problems: Abstract

 \section{Abstract}

-Deep Learning (DL), in particular deep neural networks (DNN), by design is purely data-driven and in general does not require physics.
+Deep Learning (DL), in particular deep neural networks (DNN), by default is purely data-driven and in general does not require physics.
 This is the strength of DL but also one of its key limitations when applied to science and engineering problems in which underlying physical properties\textemdash such as stability, conservation, and positivity\textemdash and desired accuracy need to be achieved.
 DL methods in their original forms are not capable of respecting the underlying mathematical models or achieving desired accuracy even in big-data regimes.
 On the other hand, many data-driven science and engineering problems, such as inverse problems, typically have limited experimental or observational data, and DL would overfit the data in this case.
-Leveraging information encoded in the underlying mathematical models, we argue, not only compensates missing information in low data regimes but also provides opportunities to equip DL methods with the underlying physics and hence obtaining higher accuracy.
-This short communication introduces several model-constrained DL approaches\textemdash including both feed-forward DNN and autoencoders\textemdash that are capable of learning not only information hidden in the training data but also in the underlying mathematical models to solve inverse problems.
-We present and provide intuitions for our formulations for general nonlinear problems.
-For linear inverse problems and linear networks, the first order optimality conditions show that our model-constrained DL approaches can learn information encoded in the underlying mathematical models, and thus can produce consistent or equivalent inverse solutions, while naive purely data-based counterparts cannot.
+Leveraging information encoded in the underlying mathematical models, we argue, not only compensates missing information in low data regimes but also provides opportunities to equip DL methods with the underlying physics, and hence promoting better generalization.
+This paper develops a model-constrained deep learning approach and its variant \TNet{}\textemdash a Tikhonov neural network\textemdash that are capable of learning not only information hidden in the training data but also in the underlying mathematical models to solve inverse problems governed by partial differential equations.
+We provide the constructions and some theoretical results for the proposed approaches.
+We show that data randomization can enhance not only the smoothness of the networks but also their generalizations.
+Comprehensive numerical results not only confirm the theoretical findings but also show that with even as little as $20$ training data samples for 1D deconvolution, $50$ for inverse 2D heat conductivity problem, $100$ for inverse initial conditions for time-dependent 2D Burgers' equation, and $50$ for inverse initial conditions for 2D Navier-Stokes equations, \TNet{} solutions can be as accurate as Tikhonov solutions while being several orders of magnitude faster.
+This is possible owing to the model-constrained term, replications, and randomization.